ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Attestation Key Certificate Chain {#sec-ak-chain}

-The data format in this specification represents attestation evidence and requires third-party endorsement in order to establish trust.
+The data format in this specification represents PKIX evidence and requires third-party endorsement in order to establish trust.
 Part of this endorsement is a trust anchor that chains to the HSM's attestation key (AK) which signs the evidence.
 In practice the trust anchor will usually be a